 It is the most famous bridge in the city and one of the most famous bridges in the world.
 It is the first of only four bridges that span the Grand Canal today.

-Today is full of shops selling jewelry and Murano glass products, along with souvenirs.
+Today is full of shops selling jewelry, Murano glass products, and souvenirs.